 Sofia Olascoaga studied plastic arts at the National School of Painting, Sculpture, and Engraving "La Esmeralda" and curatorial studies at the Independent Studies Program of the Whitney Museum of American Art in New York (2010).
 She has been a curatorial research fellow at Independent Curators International (2011).
 Co-curator of the 32nd São Paulo Biennial (2016), academic curator of the Contemporary Art University Museum (2014-2015) and Public Education and Programs coordinator of the Carrillo Gil Art Museum (2007-2010).
 Her research Entre Utopía y desencanto, presents models of intentional and alternative communities in education, created in Mexico between the 50s and 80s, particularly the development of the Intercultural Documentation Center (CIDOC) and the impact of the ideas of Ivan Illich.
 Sofía is a member of the School Network Another Roadmap.

-Bisi Silva was an independent curator and the founder/director of Centre for Contemporary Art, Lagos (CCA,Lagos) which opened in December 2007.
+Bisi Silva was an independent curator and the founder/director of the Centre for Contemporary Art in Lagos, which opened in December 2007.
 She was co-curator of ‘The Progress of Love’, a transcontinental collaboration across three venues in US and Nigeria (2012 – 2013).
 She was co-curator of J.D.
 ‘Okhai Ojeikere: Moments of Beauty’, Kiasma, Helsinki (2011).
 She was also co-curator for the 2nd Thessaloniki Biennale of Contemporary Art, Greece, ‘Praxis: Art in Times of Uncertainty’ in September 2009.
 In 2006 Silva was one of the curators for the Dakar Biennale in Senegal.

 Silva has participated in several international conferences and symposia and written essays for many publications as well as for international art magazines and was on the editorial board of N.Paradoxa, an international feminist art journal and was the guest editor for Africa and African Diaspora Issue of N.Paradoxa.